shipilev/jdk-backports-monitor/README.md

 Build it like a usual Maven project:

-       mvn clean install
+       mvn clean verify

+This would produce the runnable JAR:

+       java -jar target/jdk-backports-monitor.jar -h

 Some interesting one-liners:

-1) Print the backporting status for all issues with a given label:
+1) Get the backporting status for all issues with a given label:

        java -jar target/jdk-backports-monitor.jar --label redhat-openjdk

-2) Print the pushes stats for a given release
+2) Get the pushes stats for a given release:

        java -jar target/jdk-backports-monitor.jar --pushes 11.0.3

+3) Get the release notes for a given release:

+       java -jar target/jdk-backports-monitor.jar --release-notes 11.0.3

+4) Get the parity report for a given major JDK train:

+       java -jar target/jdk-backports-monitor.jar --parity 11

-3) List issues that were approved, but not yet pushed to a given release
+5) List issues that were approved, but not yet pushed to a given release:

        java -jar target/jdk-backports-monitor.jar --pending-push 11

-4) Display the issues list for a given filter id
+6) List the issues list for a given filter id:

        java -jar target/jdk-backports-monitor.jar --filter 36456

-5) Show the report for the individual issue (useful for monitor debugging)
+7) Show the report for the individual issue (useful for monitor debugging):

        java -jar target/jdk-backports-monitor.jar --issue JDK-8217597

+Most of these reports would generate TXT, HTML, CSV outputs at the same time.

 ## I Am Anxious To Contribute!

-You don't really want to.
-Read the source to feel despair.
-Email me if there are issues.
+You can, but it would be easier if you describe the problem in the Issues first, because there might be some weird thing that prevents fixing it.
+Or, feel free to email me if there are issues.